 California Regional Exposure (CARE) Study

 The goal of the California Regional Exposure (CARE) Study is to measure and compare environmental chemicals in people across the state.
-This information will support efforts to reduce chemical exposure in Californians and improve public health.
+This information will support efforts to reduce chemical exposures in Californians and improve public health.

-In each region, we will:
+In each region, our goal was to:

 - Enroll between 300-500 adults, representing different racial and ethnic backgrounds, income levels, and communities within the study area